Jamaican patty: History

-The beef patty is a product of the long history of Jamaica, mixing pasties introduced by Cornish immigrants and cumin, curry and cayenne pepper introduced by Indian indentured labourers and African slaves who were brought to the country.
+The Jamaican patty is originally derived from the Cornish Pasty, imported by British colonists into the Colony of Jamaica.
+Once in Jamaica, this Cornish invention was influenced by the empanada-styled turnover of the Spanish, turmeric and curry spices introduced by Indian indentured labourers, and cayenne pepper native to Central and South America which was introduced to the Caribbean by the Arawaks.

 "The firecracker taste of the Scotch bonnet, a hot pepper indigenous to Jamaica, sealed the flavour."

+In the 1960s, Chinese Jamaican families began baking and selling patties commercially in Jamaica, which led to the establishment of two major franchises—Tastee, which was founded by Vincent Chang OD in 1966, and Juici Patties, founded by Jukie Chin in 1978.
+Followed by other Jamaican-owned franchises such as Mother's Enterprise Ltd., founded in 1981.

 Jamaicans brought recipes for the patties northward in the 1960s and 1970s when many immigrated to the United States as hospital orderlies, home health aides and nurses.
 The patties were then found in restaurants in areas of the New York metropolitan area with high West Indian populations.
 The patties are equally popular in British cities with large West Indian populations, such as Birmingham, Manchester and London.
 Their popularity is spreading in the United Kingdom and they are becoming available in many mainstream outlets.
 They are also popular in Toronto, Montreal, Miami, Washington, D.C., and numerous other areas throughout the American northeast and Canadian Great Lakes regions; in many of those areas, they are available in grocery stores, delis, corner stores, and convenience stores.

 In recent years, the Jamaican meat patty has been pre-made and frozen for mass selling in Britain, Canada, and the United States.
 In many areas in the United States and Canada, Jamaican beef patties are now typically available at pizza and convenience food restaurants, as well as supermarkets.

-Litigation in Canada

-In February 1985, after discovering the presence of patty vendors in Toronto, especially from Kensington Patty Palace owned by the Davidson family, the Canadian government attempted to ban the name "beef patty" as it did not comply with the Meat Inspection Act's definition of the word "patty."
-According to the federal government, the patties the Davidsons sold do not qualify with the Meat Inspection Act's technical definition of a patty which, as NOW Magazines Ramona Leitao stated, described as "meat and seasoning that typically went in a hamburger and couldn’t be enclosed in dough."
-That month, the government demanded that eight patty vendors, including Kensington Patty Palace which was managed at that time by Michael Davidson, rename the beef patty to a name that distinguishes itself with the patty used for hamburgers or face a CA$ 5,000 fine.
-This caused the patty vendors to resist giving in to demands and refuse to rename the beef patties.
-The public were in outrage, and the controversy was featured in Canadian media and, later on, in Jamaican media.
-On February 19, 1985, officials from the Consumer and Corporate Affairs and representatives from the patty vendors met; it ended with a compromise to identify such as "Jamaican patty."
-After the so-called "patty summit," Davidson and Kensington Patty Palace held a celebration in store to culminate the so-called "patty wars" on February 23, 1985.
+As of 2024, Juici Patties has opened four restaurants in Florida.
+They have been manufacturing in Canada and the United Kingdom, and export to other places in the Caribbean.